 That’s because chances are they are already different by default.
 Many routers are smart enough to automatically change its IP when it connects to a router (or gateway) that already uses the same one.

-If for some reason, the two share the same IP address, which tends to happen if the new router is from the same vendor as that of the existing one, among other things, you’ll note that devices connected to the new router won’t have Internet.
+If, for some reason, the two share the same IP address — which tends to happen if the new router and the existing one are from the same manufacturers — you’ll note that devices connected to the new router won’t have Internet.
 There can be other issues, too.

 In any case, you can always change the router’s IP using the web interface.
 It’s in the LAN (or DHCP) area of the router’s interface.
 This IP tends to be in the form of 192.168.x.1 or 10.0.x.1.
 You just need to change x to a different digit.